awsdocs/amazon-ses-developer-guide/doc-source/send-email-authentication-dkim-bring-your-own.md

    + Replace *path/to/update\-identity\.json* with the complete path to the file that you created in the previous step\.
    + Replace *example\.com* with the domain that you want to update\.

-### Checking the DKIM Status for a Domain That Uses BYODKIM<a name="send-email-authentication-dkim-bring-your-own-configure-identity-check"></a>
+### Checking the DKIM status for a domain that uses BYODKIM<a name="send-email-authentication-dkim-bring-your-own-configure-identity-check"></a>

 After you configure a domain to use BYODKIM, you can use the GetEmailIdentity operation to confirm that DKIM is properly configured\.